 Visit Coalition Application for more information, where you can create an account as early as 9th grade.

 Since 2013, Colorado College has partnered with QuestBridge — a non-profit organization that matches high-achieving, underserved students with opportunities in higher education.
-Colorado College participates in National College Match and will enroll a number of QuestBridge students, some through match and others through our own admission processes.
+To learn more about this application process, please visit our QuestBridge Application page.

 Decision Plans & Deadlines

 Students may choose to apply Early Decision (binding), Early Action (non-binding), or Regular Action (non-binding).
 Early Decision is a binding method of application where the student commits to attend prior to receiving an offer of admission.
 Early Action and Regular Action are non-binding and students are able to consider their options until the May 1 National Candidate Reply Date.